cvetomir-todorov/CecoChat/docs/research-main-problems.md

 * Standard load-balancing when a user connects initially to a single messaging server

 Cons
-* Each messaging server needs to know which other messaging server the recepient of the message is connected to:
+* Each messaging server needs to know which other messaging server the recipient of the message is connected to:
-  - One option is each messaging server to keep an in-memory data structure for the up to 100 mln clients.
+  - One option is each messaging server to keep an in-memory data structure for the up to 10 mln clients.
 It's a challenge to implement one considering thread-safety.
 Additionally it is expensive in terms of memory.
   - Another option is to offload the storage of this knowledge to a data store.
 This would increase the latency a bit and add an additional element in the architecture.
 * When a user connects or disconnects the storage which maps the user with its messaging server needs to be updated.
 * Messaging servers need to keep open connections between each other.
 This does not play well with the concurrent connection limits.